Create an Experience Builder app

 Workflow mode

 Workflow mode provides the end user with step-by-step panels for choosing a location and running an infographic.
 The widget in workflow mode allows you to buffer features, search, and create infographics.
-Next, you will expand the Business Analyst widget so it fills the entire left side of the canvas.

-You have created an app and added a widget.
+You've created an app and added a widget.
 Next, you'll configure the widget.

 Configure the Business Analyst widget and publish the app